-In the midst of all this, as an expression of faith during all of the chaos and uncertainly going in the world, a young Austrian priest by the name of Joseph Mohr was inspired to write a poem called Stille Nacht.
+So it was in the midst of all this, as an expression of faith during a time of chaos and uncertainly, that a young Austrian priest by the name of Joseph Mohr was inspired to write a poem called Stille Nacht.
 His original poem written in German was six verses long.